PdIPS/CBXpy/docs/index.rst

    c_\alpha(x) = \frac{\sum_{i=1}^N x^i\, \exp(-\alpha\, f(x^i))}{\sum_{i=1}^N \exp(-\alpha\, f(x^i))}.

 with a parameter :math:`\alpha>0`.
-The scheme can be extended to sampling problems [2]_ known as CBS, clustering problems and opinion dynamics [3]_, which motivates the acronym
+The scheme can be extended to sampling problems known as CBS, clustering problems and opinion dynamics, which motivates the acronym
 **CBX**, indicating the flexibility of the scheme.

 Installation